hericles-koelher/dart_rest_api/README.md

 #### **[DELETE]** _/auth/deleteAccount_

 **Description**: Deletes an user on system and revokes their renew token.
-On success returns an answer with status code 200 and a string with a success message.
+On success, returns an answer with status code 200 and a string with a success message.
 In case this process fail, then returns an answer with status 4XX and a string with a better description of the problem (probably unauthenticated user exception).

 Examples: